comfy/active_link_to/README.md

 ## More Examples
 Most of the functionality of `active_link_to` depends on the current url.
-Specifically, `request.fullpath` value.
+Specifically, `request.original_fullpath` value.
 We covered the basic example already, so let's try something more fun.

 We want to highlight a link that matches immediate url, but not the children